 Avoid: Benzoyl Peroxide

-"Benzoyl Peroxide can be great for acne spot treatments in the short term," he explains.
-But long-term use of Benzoyl Peroxide will "exacerbate any issues with the skin" and cause dryness and redness.
+"Benzoyl peroxide can be great for acne spot treatments in the short term," he explains.
+However, long-term use of benzoyl peroxide will exacerbate any issues with the skin and cause dryness and redness.

 First Aid Beauty Face Cleanser ($21)